halcwb/ext-direct-mvc/README.md

 Here's how to quickly start using Ext.Direct.Mvc in your project:

-In you ASP.NET MVC project add a reference to Ext.Direct.Mvc dll and Newtonsoft.Json dll that comes with it.
-It is important because Ext.Direct.Mvc is compiled with it.
+In your ASP.NET MVC project add a reference to Ext.Direct.Mvc dll and the Newtonsoft.Json dll that comes with it.
+It is important that you reference the included Newtonsoft.Json.dll file because Ext.Direct.Mvc is compiled against it.

-Add a script tag to your main view, normally Views/Home/Index.cshtml, and set its `scr` attribute to "/DirectApi" relative to the root of your application.
+Add a script tag to your main view, normally Views/Home/Index.cshtml, and set its scr attribute to "~/DirectApi" relative to the root of your application.
 It outputs the method configurations for Ext Direct to create client-side stubs.
-In ASP.NET MVC 3 application it will look like this:

 ```
 <script type="text/javascript" src="@Url.Content("~/DirectApi")"></script>